Most weekends you’ll find me riding my bike in some way: to see friends, run errands – or preferably, in the forest mountain biking.

 But luckily none of this really matters.
 Gear is easy to come by, and the terrain is much friendlier now, thanks in part to recent and ongoing trail work to make them more accessible to riders of all levels.

 There are three local mountains that make up the shore.
-From east to west, there’s Mount Seymour (near Deep Cove in North Vancouver), Mount Fromme (which is really the backside of Grouse Mountain in North Vancouver) and Cypress Mountain (West Vancouver).
+From east to west, there’s Mount Seymour (near Deep Cove in North Vancouver), Mount Fromme (otherwise known as the backside of Grouse Mountain in North Vancouver) and Cypress Mountain (West Vancouver).

 I consider myself an avid biker, but I’m certainly no expert on the trails.
 Even my friend, a North Vancouver local who grew up riding these mountains, will admit to not knowing half the trails that exist here.
 This is just one reason why the north shore is a must for any keen mountain biker; the sheer number of trails to be discovered and the choice, from technical downhill to easy cross-country.

 So on a sunny, crisp spring day, after fuelling up on coffee from Moja, my friend and I set off to ride a couple quick laps.
-What follow is a pretty typical day – but the best part about the north shore trails is that you can spend anywhere from an hour to a full day riding.
+What follow is a pretty typical day, but it’s totally possible to spend anywhere from an hour to a full day riding.

-We first decided to head to Mount Fromme.
+We first headed to Mount Fromme.
 It’s probably the most beginner-friendly mountain of the three, and it’s the only one where the trails are pedal access (as opposed to vehicle-accessible that involve no uphill ascents at all).

 If you’re a part-time exerciser like me, the climb up can be a bit of a slog but it’s also what makes this mountain great.
-I’m always a little star-struck when I bike here – the old-growth forest is gorgeous.
-Quiet, serene, with towering trees draped in thick moss that stretch towards the sky; I feel so appreciative that I am able to do a sport in a setting like this.
-Admiring the scenery also distracts you from far you have to go while breathing in fresh air doesn’t make you feel SO out of shape.
-Bonus.
+I’m always a little star-struck when I bike here.
+The old-growth forest is gorgeous; quiet, serene, with towering trees draped in thick moss that stretch towards the sky, it almost doesn’t even feel like exercise.

 Lap One: Bobsled